gtbjj/gtbjj.github.io/_posts/2017-07-08-DND5E-NPC-Altorin.md

 Altorin is intelligent and skilled in combat.
 He is an great leader and commander of his fellow knights of Entsteig.
 He has worked under the command of Corros the Archmage for at least a cenury or two.

 Altorin tends to be somewhat hasty in his decision making and somewhat careless in his perception, though he tries to make up for his oversights by his ability to rally his troops with strategic and combat prowess.

+His personality is based on [The Scotsman ally of the Samurai Jack](http://samuraijack.wikia.com/wiki/The_Scotsman).

 ---